Lemoncode/redux-chat-front/00_Basics/README.md

 console.log(result);
 ```

-Where are the return statement and curly braces?
+Where have gone the return statement and curly braces?
 That's another shorthand but can become tricky:

 - If we have several lines of code we have to use return.